 Phone: +1 (607) 778-5181

 We make every effort to be available to assist students during our regular office hours.
 In the event that the office is closed and immediate assistance is needed, please contact the Office of Public Safety at +1 (607) 778-5083.
 In an emergency, please call 911 (9-911 from a campus phone).
 If the medical provider is not on campus or the office is closed, there are several walk-in clinics in the vicinity of SUNY Broome.
-More information on nearby walk-in clinics can be found here.
+View more information on nearby walk-in clinics.

 The UHS Virtual Walk-In is a convenient alternative to an in-office visit for patients who are in overall good health, without any complicating factors, but who are experiencing a variety of common, minor conditions.
 All you need is a camera-enabled computer, tablet or smart phone and you can connect face-to-face with a medical provider to discuss minor conditions or medical issues from the comfort of your home.
 Visit the UHS Virtual Walk-In page for more information!